Smoothness-Adaptive Contextual Bandits: Introduction

-In a contextual MAB setting, \citet{qian2016randomized} were the first to consider a self-similarity condition for establishing performance guarantees without precise smoothness knowledge in a non-differentiable case (with $0<\beta\le 1$).
-We note that even in that case the method they provide is not smoothness-adaptive in the sense that is defined in the current paper (in particular, the optimality gap they suggest scales exponentially with the context dimension).
-In that respect, one may view the current paper as further grounding self-similarity as an important condition for adapting to unknown smoothness through: $(i)$~establishing that, in general, smoothness-adaptive policy design is impossible without imposing additional conditions; $(ii)$ showing that self-similarity assumption does not reduce the minimax complexity of the problem; and $(iii)$ showing that self-similarity can be leveraged in a new way that allows the design of smoothness-adaptive policies for a general class of problems.
+In a contextual MAB setting, \citet{qian2016randomized} are the first to consider a self-similarity condition for establishing performance guarantees without precise smoothness knowledge in a non-differentiable case (with $0<\beta\le 1$).
+By applying a standard version of Lepski's method \citep{lepski1997optimal, picard2000adaptive, gine2010confidence, bull2012honest, bull2013adaptive}, they propose a policy with a multiplicative smoothness adaptivity ``cost" of order $\l(\log T\r)^{c^\prime(d)}$, where $T$ is the horizon length and $c^\prime(d)$ is a function that grows quadratically with the covariate dimension $d$ (which tends to be large in practical settings).
+Since $c^\prime(d) $ scales with $d$, the method they provide is not smoothness adaptive in the sense that is defined in the present paper.
+We propose a novel meta-policy based on a variant of Lepski's method that is tailored to the dynamic nature of the problem at hand, and establish for it a multiplicative smoothness adaptivity ``cost" of order $\l(\log T\r)^{c}$, where $c$ is a constant that does not grow with the dimension $d$.
+Our paper further grounds self-similarity as an important condition for adapting to unknown smoothness through: $(i)$~establishing that, in general, smoothness-adaptive policy design is impossible without imposing additional conditions; $(ii)$ showing that self-similarity does not reduce the minimax complexity of the problem; and $(iii)$ showing that self-similarity can be leveraged in a new way that allows the design of smoothness-adaptive policies for a general class of problems.